 Many of the keyword ideas you’ll find using the four tactics above will likely have low search volumes.

-For example, “best flowers to say sorry” shows a search volume of N/A in Keyword Explorer 2.0.
+For example, “best flowers to say sorry” shows a search volume of N/A in Keywords Explorer 2.0.

 But this doesn’t necessarily mean it’s a bad keyword/topic; pages ranking for this term may also rank for other similar terms that, when combined, have the potential to send a ton of traffic.

-We can check this in Keyword Explorer 2.0.
+We can check this in Keywords Explorer 2.0.